waymousa/aws-edukit-iot-and-tensorflow/content/explore the code/_index.en.md

   }
 ```

+#### Resolve Operators

 To make sure our model runs effieicntly, we only need to import the Tensorflow operations that our model uses.
 This reduces the memory footprint.
 Its important to understand the operations your model needs rather than just using the all_operations code.
 See the resources section for more on how to determine this usign the python tools for Tensorflow.
+We are using Reshape, DepthwiseConv2D, FullyConnectioned and Softmax operations in our model so thats what we set up here.

 ```
   //